gkwan-ibm/langchain4j-examples/jakartaee-microprofile-example/README.md

 # LangChain4j in Jakarta EE and MicroProfile
 This example demonstrates LangChain4J in a Jakarta EE / MicroProfile application on Open Liberty.
-The application is a chatbot built with LangChain4J and uses Jakarta WebSocket, Jakarta CDI, Jakarta RESTful Web Services, MicroProfile Config, MicroProfile OpenAPI, and MicroProfile Metrics features.
+The application is a chatbot built with LangChain4J and uses Jakarta CDI, Jakarta RESTful Web Services, Jakarta WebSocket, MicroProfile Config, MicroProfile Metrics, and MicroProfile OpenAPI features.

 ## Prerequisites: